juliaguardiani/Storytelling_Data_Visualization_on_Exchange_Rates/README.md

 <img width="792" alt="Captura de Tela 2021-11-28 às 19 49 43" src="https://user-images.githubusercontent.com/27768375/143789461-d73e5147-73af-472a-83f9-f3603e77e786.png">

 - Note: more extensions, in the original guided project there is no Brazilian real case study.
-- We show comparatively how the euro-real-dollar rate changed under the last five Brazil presidents (FHC (2000-2002), Lula (2003-2010), Dilma Rousseff (2011-2016), Michel Temer (2016-2018) and Jair M. Bosonaro(2019-2021)).
-We can use a line plot.
+- We show how the euro-dollar rate has changed over the last 20 years.
 See the code we use to prepare the dataset for this use:

 ~~~ python
 exchange_rates.rename(columns={'[Brazilian real ]': 'BRL_real'}, inplace=True) # padronizando para trabalhar com os dados